UnrelatedWorks/suitcase/README.md

 While most laws do not hold you accountable for encrypted data stored on your server, local laws may vary.

 ## restrictions
-Max size = 1 GB
+- Max size = 1 GB
-Each individual can only ship one suitcase
+- Each individual can only ship one suitcase
-Child pornography or other shit you wouldn't want on your PC.
+- Child pornography or other shit you wouldn't want on your PC.

 ## help wanted
 ### peers
 While I will try to store as many suitcases as possible, infrastructure is limited.
-Companies who want to flex their storage speed and love for cummunity are encuragd
+Companies who want to flex their storage speed and love for community are encuraged to do so.

 ### solution solvers
 - Double submissions, auth-method needed